mehulagg/gitlab/doc/development/database_review.md

 - Finally approve the MR and relabel the MR with ~"database::approved"
 - Merge the MR if no other approvals are pending or pass it on to other maintainers as required (frontend, backend, docs).
+  - If not merging, remove yourself as a reviewer.

 ### Distributing review workload